Htaccess Redirect Generator

 What is the difference between a 301 and 302 redirect? expand_more

 A 301 redirect is permanent and tells search engines to transfer all ranking power to the new URL.
-A 302 redirect is temporary, meaning the original URL retains its SEO value.
-Use 301 for permanent moves and 302 for temporary changes.
+A 302 redirect is temporary, meaning the original URL retains its SEO value and search engines continue indexing it.
+Use 301 for permanent moves — page renames, domain migrations, HTTP-to-HTTPS — and 302 for short-lived changes such as A/B tests or maintenance pages.

 Do I need to enable mod_rewrite on my server? expand_more

 Yes.
-The generated rules use Apache mod_rewrite, which must be enabled on your server.
-Most shared hosting providers have it enabled by default.
-You can check with your hosting provider if you are unsure.
+The generated rules depend on Apache mod_rewrite, which must be enabled on your server.
+Most shared hosting providers enable it by default, and cPanel-based hosts usually expose a toggle in the Apache settings panel.
+If you are unsure, check with your hosting provider or look for AllowOverride All in your Apache virtual-host configuration.

 Where do I place the .htaccess file? expand_more

-Upload the .htaccess file to the root directory of your website (the same directory as your index.html or index.php file).
-The file must be named exactly ".htaccess" with the leading dot and no file extension.
+Upload the file to the root directory of your website — the same directory that contains your index.html or index.php.
+The file must be named exactly ".htaccess" with the leading dot and no extension.
+On Windows you may need to name it ".htaccess." (with a trailing dot) in Explorer before the OS saves it correctly.

 Is my data processed securely? expand_more

 Yes.
 All .htaccess code is generated entirely in your browser using JavaScript.
-No data is sent to any server, so your URLs and server configuration remain completely private.
+No URLs, domain names, or configuration details are sent to any server, so your internal staging environments and client site URLs stay private.